osmancakir/osmancakirioblog/content/python/python_3_functions_loops_lambdas.md

-## if,elif, else Statements
+## `if, elif, else` Statements

-If statements basically tell us : ' If the condition is true, then run the following code after the colon (:)'
+If statements basically tell us: 'If the condition is true, then run the following code after the colon `:`'

 ```python